Nurtugaan/QGPT-2/README.md

 • Using the ”transformers” library in python for pretraining
 • Creating a user-friendly interface
 ### How to use
+'''
-'pip install flask'
+pip install flask
-'pip install transformers'
+pip install transformers
+'''
 You can train Chatgpt-2 with your available datasets We used .txt files like "poems_1.txt", "poems_4.txt", "tengri_almaty.txt" to process information in Kazakh language